peterhinch/micropython-lcd160cr-gui/README.md

 The ``LCD160CR_G`` constructor has an optional constructor keyword argument ``bufsize``.
 This defines the size of an internal character buffer, required if using external fonts.
-If the largest external font has dimensions h*w pixels the buffer must be at least h*w*2 bytes in size.
-The default of 1058 bytes provides for external fonts up to 23*23 pixels.
+If an application's largest external font has dimensions ``h*w`` pixels, the buffer must be at least ``h*w*2`` bytes in size.
+The default of 1058 bytes provides for external fonts up to 23 by 23 pixels.

+A ``UguiException`` will be raised if an application attempts to use a font too large for the buffer.

 ## 8.2 Internal fonts: Class IFont

 To use internal fonts an ``IFont`` is instantiated.
 The instance is then passed to GUI constructors in the same way as for external fonts.
+See test program ``ldb_if.py`` for an example.

 Constructor mandatory positional arg:
  * ``family`` 0 to 3.
 Determines the size of the font.